aaronwhitesell/cspost/_posts/2020-08-03-new-and-improved-recode.md

 ### Flag Implementation

 Another approach is to create a test flag.
-In the logic below, grade_is_valid is used to show whether or not the combination grades and ages are valid.
+In the logic below, **grade_is_valid** is used to show whether or not the combination of grades and ages are valid.
 This can make the logic easier to interpret and modify.

 <div style="margin: 0px; padding: 1em; border-radius: 3px; line-height: 1.5; font-family: 'Inconsolata', monospace; font-size: 10pt; color: rgb(51, 51, 51); background-color: rgb(232, 232, 232);">
 	<font color="blue">PROC </font><font color="black">P10_GRADE_NOW_ATTENDING<br />